enricorizzi-cmd/MagSuite/README.md

 After every change, always perform:

-1) commit → 2) push → 3) deploy verification (Render status/health/logs) → 4) fixes if needed → 5) commit + push → 6) merge to main → live.
+1) commit â†’ 2) push â†’ 3) deploy verification (Render status/health/logs) â†’ 4) fixes if needed â†’ 5) commit + push â†’ 6) merge to main â†’ live.

 This sequence is mandatory for every task.

-To audit a deployed service with Render API, create a Personal Access Token in Render (Account → API Keys) and run:
+To audit a deployed service with Render API, create a Personal Access Token in Render (Account â†’ API Keys) and run:

 ```bash
 cd backend